orifad100/Pokemons/README.md

 # Pokemon's Project
-C project - Advanced programming course
+C project - Advanced programming course 1nd semester, 2nd year.

 This project was done as part of the “Advanced programming course”.
 The aim of the project is to create and use structs, pointers (include function pointers to data-sigment), memory allocations and memory leaks.
 This project is a combination of 2 parts .